Profile picture of Lei Jiao

 Biography

-Lei Jiao is an assistant professor in the Department of Computer Science at the University of Oregon.
-His research has been primarily funded by the National Science Foundation, including via a CAREER award, and the industry.
-His publications often appear in premier journals such as JSAC, ToN, TPDS, and TMC and conferences such as INFOCOM, MOBIHOC, ICDCS, SECON, ICNP, and IPDPS.
-He received the Ripple Faculty Fellowship, the Alcatel-Lucent Bell Labs UK and Ireland Recognition Award, and several Best Paper Awards including IEEE LANMAN 2013 and IEEE CNS 2019.
-He has been on the technical program committees of many conferences such as INFOCOM (as a Distinguished Member), MOBIHOC, ICDCS, WWW, and IWQoS, and has been a regular reviewer for many journals.
-He has also served as the program chair of multiple symposiums/workshops with INFOCOM and ICDCS and as a guest editor of JSAC.
-He used to work at Nokia Bell Labs in Dublin, Ireland as a member of technical staff and at IBM Research in Beijing, China as a researcher.
-He received the Ph.D.
-(Dr. rer. nat.) degree in computer science (Informatik) from the University of Göttingen (Georg-August-Universität Göttingen) in Germany, where his research was part of EU FP7 projects.
+Lei Jiao is a faculty member in the Department of Computer Science at the University of Oregon.
+His research has been supported by funds from the National Science Foundation, including the CAREER award, and the industry.
+His publications often appear in leading journals such as JSAC, ToN, TMC, and TPDS, and conferences such as INFOCOM, MOBIHOC, SECON, ICNP, ICDCS, and IPDPS.
+He was a recipient of the Ripple Faculty Fellowship, the Alcatel-Lucent Bell Labs UK and Ireland Recognition Award, and the Best Paper Awards of IEEE CNS 2019 and IEEE LANMAN 2013.
+He was a guest editor of JSAC.
+He has been on the program committees as a track (co-)chair for ICDCS and as a member for conferences such as INFOCOM, MOBIHOC, ICDCS, WWW, and IWQoS.
+He has also served as the program chair of multiple workshops with INFOCOM and ICDCS.
+Previously he worked at Nokia Bell Labs in Ireland.
+He completed his Ph.D.
+(Dr. rer. nat.) degree in computer science (Informatik) at the University of Göttingen (Georg-August-Universität Göttingen), Germany, where his research was part of the EU projects.

 Education